zapodeanu/Create_2019/README.md

 # Create_2019
-DevNet Create 2019 - "Project WhatsOp - IOS XE Meassging Platform" Workshop
+DevNet Create 2019 - "Project WhatsOp - IOS XE Messaging Platform" Workshop

 This repo includes all the files neede for the DevNet Create workshop.